donsheehy/datastructures/prose/02b_testing.md

 unittest.main()
 ```

 Notice that even if we have never seen the code for the `DayOfTheWeek` class, we can get a good sense of its expected behavior from reading the tests.
-In this case, we see that it can be instantiated with the abbreviation `F` and the `name()` function will return the value "Friday".
+In this case, we see that it can be instantiated with the abbreviation `F` and the `name()` function will return the value `'Friday'`.
 It often happens that unit tests like this give the clearest specification of a data structure’s expected behavior.
 Moreover, because the tests can be executed, one can be certain that the class really has the expected behavior.
 With documentation, one sometimes finds that changes in the code are not reflected in the documentation, but passing tests don’t have this problem.

 ## Test-Driven Development